Remember This NH Business Owner Roasting a Hater in a Promo Code?

-Thanks to social media in 2021 (and even before then and for sure beyond now), everyone is subject to everyone's opinion and it seems like 9-times-out-of-10 that opinion is generally some kind of insult.
+Social media may be a cesspool at times, but it's also a gold mine.Everyone is subject to everyone's opinion and it seems like 9-times-out-of-10 that opinion is generally some kind of insult.
 Be it just an everyday Joe or Jane, a celebrity, or a business -- no one is immune to some type of smack talk for multiple people.

-Such is the case with Portsmouth, New Hampshire resident Kathleen Cavalaro, the owner of Rage, Gems, & Jewelry in Portsmouth.
+Such was the case back in the summer of 2021 with Portsmouth, New Hampshire resident Kathleen Cavalaro, the owner of Rage, Gems, & Jewelry in Portsmouth.
 According to the website for Rage, Gems, & Jewelry, the store prides itself on displaying and offering products that are purchased from women-owned companies, both locally and all around the world.

 Also displayed on Kathleen's website?
 Testimonials and comments from either in-store (110 State Street, Portsmouth) or online shoppers -- both positive and negative.
 One of those displayed testimonials happens to be from a man named Michael, who definitely didn't hold back his feelings on Kathleen's business venture.